5 Success Factors as a Junior Developer

 During the last couple of years I've been working with different developers and many of them on a quite junior level.
-I’ve found some factors and behaviors that all junior developers would benefit from practicing.
+I’ve found some factors and behaviours that all junior developers would benefit from practicing.

 Focus on one thing at a time.
 From time to time you might want to learn everything you hear about at once.
 This could be quite dangerous to pursue.
 I’d say you benefit more from focusing on learning one thing at a time - and learn it well.
 It gets easier if you tie it to your current project or task.
 Solve the issue in front of you in the best possible way and focus your learning efforts on that.